 In December of 2020, the Food and Drug Administration authorized the use of the COVID-19 vaccination in the United States.
 The shots were first administered to front line workers and the elderly but were soon made available to all adults.
 The daily new infections peaked in the first quarter of 2021 and have seen an overall steady decline, giving states the ability to reopen to certain extents.
 In March 2021, the Federal Government passed a \$1.9 trillion coronavirus relief package which included direct payments to qualifying individuals, extended unemployment benefits, and provided state and local assistance.
-The demand for oil and gas is expected to increase as the economy recovers which should strengthen oil prices.
-While oil prices have risen to pre-pandemic levels, volatility due to OPEC actions and other factors affecting the global supply and demand of oil and natural gas may continue.
-Unfortunately it is not clear whether variations of COVID-19 may occur, what governmental mandates may be adopted or what unforeseen but related events may arise, presenting further challenges to our business.
+The demand for oil and gas has increased as the economy continues to recover which strengthened oil prices.
+While oil prices have exceeded pre-pandemic levels, volatility due to OPEC actions and other factors affecting the global supply and demand of oil and natural gas may continue.
+Unfortunately, it is not clear whether variations of COVID-19 will continue to occur, what governmental mandates may be adopted or what unforeseen but related events may arise, presenting further challenges to our business.